 Your options are:

-An expansion of Medicaid (part of “Washington Apple Health”) for some adults ages 19-64.
-Medicaid is a type of free health insurance coverage for lower-income people who qualify.
+An expansion of Medicaid (part of "Washington Apple Health") for some adults ages 19-64.
+Medicaid is a type of free health insurance coverage for people with lower incomes who qualify.

-State-approved “Qualified Health Plans” offering better coverage than past commercial options.
-If you qualify, subsidies can make these plans more affordable, and cost-sharing reductions can lower your out-of-pocket costs.
+State-approved "Qualified Health Plans."
+These offer better coverage than past commercial options.
+If you qualify, subsidies can make these plans more affordable.
+Cost-sharing reductions can lower your out-of-pocket costs.

-It is Washington state’s Medicaid program.
-Medicaid is free health insurance for lower-income people.
-In the past, you also had to meet other requirements to get Medicaid, such as having a disability, being under age 19, or having kids in the home.
+It is Washington state's Medicaid program.
+Medicaid is free health insurance for people with lower incomes.
+In the past, you also had to meet other requirements to get it.
+These included having a disability, being under age 19, or having kids in the home.
 The ACA extended Medicaid to adults who do not meet these other criteria.
-In Washington, we call all types of Medicaid “Washington Apple Health.”
+In Washington, we call all types of Medicaid "Washington Apple Health."

-It is a state-approved private health insurance plan offering better coverage than past options.
+It is a state-approved private health insurance plan.
+It offers better coverage than past options.
 Only Healthplanfinder, an online marketplace for health insurance, sells Qualified Health Plans.

 Yes, if all these are true: